 Speaking of graham cracker frosting, it’s SO good, as in “put the spoon down” good!
 When you first make it, you’ll think it’s good, but just wait until you try it in the cake, after everyone has had time to get to know each other and all those flavors come out, one of which might be bourbon!

 Just when you think the situation cannot get any better, the whole cake gets a blanket of chocolate ganache.
 It will set up in the fridge, but it will still stay pliable so when you sink your fork in, it kind of melds into the cake beautifully.

 What I love most about this cake is it isn’t fussy.
 You don’t have to worry about frosting the sides perfectly because the graham cracker crumbs will cover any flaws, and the ganache blanket conceals imperfections on top.
 There’s no way we can do s’mores without toasted marshmallows, so I broiled a few right before serving and placed them on top.
 Crowned with a few rosettes and some graham pieces, this cake is ready for the spotlight!

-Make sure to hop over to Farberware for the full S’mores Layer Cake recipe!
 Thanks so much for reading, and I hope you guys give this one a try.
 I can’t wait to hear what you think!

 Happy baking! xo

 S’mores inspired layer cake has everything you love about the classic treat and then some!
 Chocolate cake filled with graham cracker cream cheese frosting and decadent chocolate ganache is a must for your summer celebrations!